DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/recording-tests/README.md

 ### Modifying Tests

-You can view and modify recorded tests in the **Test** editor both during and after recording by performing the following tasks:
+You can view and modify recorded tests in the **Test Editor** both during and after recording by performing the following tasks:

 * View and [modify action parameters](../../user-interface/test-editor.md#modify-actions-parameters).
 * [Add new actions](../../user-interface/test-editor.md#add-actions-manually).